danodus/xgsoc/README.md

 ## Simulation

 Notes:
-- Only PS/2 keyboard and XGA (video and 3D acceleration) devices are currently simulated
+- Only PS/2 keyboard and XGA (video only) devices are currently simulated
 - Press F12 to restart the simulation

 ```